GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/responsible-wordpress-public-api/docs/modules/responsible-wordpress-public-api/en.md

 You will be able to:

+- Render your WordPress site in headless mode, using the JS framework of your choice
 - Give access to your clients to their own data
 - Power applications (mobile app, newsletter, etc) fetching data from your WordPress site
 - Create a single source of truth for all your content, editing content in a master site only, from which it is distributed to multiple downstream sites